 Landing Page Design Guide 2026 – How to Build High-Converting Pages

 A landing page is fundamentally different from a regular website.
-While a business website communicates information and offers navigation options, a landing page focuses on a single conversion goal, strips away distractions, and channels the visitor’s attention in one direction.
-This focus is what enables 3—5x higher conversion rates compared to standard website pages.
+While a business site communicates information and offers navigation options, a landing page focuses on a single conversion goal, strips away distractions, and channels attention in one direction.
+That focus is what enables 3–5x higher conversion rates compared to standard website pages.

 Basic landing page€750 – €1,250$825 – $1,375Template-based design, responsive, 1 CTA, contact form, basic SEO1–2 weeks